Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • General maintenance

-At Bale Real Estate Group, we help sellers think through preparation and vendor needs so families can make practical decisions before going on the market.
+Bale Real Estate Group helps families evaluate preparation options and coordinate with appropriate vendors so they can make practical decisions before the property goes on the market.

-A pre-listing inspection may be helpful for inherited homes, especially if the family has not lived in the home recently.
+A pre-listing inspection may be especially helpful when the family has not lived in the home recently or does not know the full condition of the property.

-The Certified Pre-Owned Home Listing Program is designed to help identify potential concerns before listing, reduce surprises during the buyer’s inspection period, and create more buyer confidence.
+The Certified Pre-Owned Home Listing Program is designed to help identify potential concerns before listing, reduce surprises during the buyer’s inspection period, and create greater buyer confidence.

 • The home is older